-The financial statements report certain categories of expenses that are attributable to one or more programs or supporting functions of the Organization.
+The financial statements report certain categories of expenses that are attributable to the program or supporting functions of the Organization.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 The expenses that are allocated include certain salaries and wages, employee benefits, contract labor, purchased services, occupancy and equipment, interest, depreciation, and other expenses.
 Other than depreciation, these costs are allocated based on management's estimates of time and effort involved for each program or supporting function.
 Depreciation expense is allocated based on management's assessment of administrative square footage used as a percent of the total facility's square footage.

-(18) Alive Institute
+(17) Alive Institute

 The Alive Institute is an initiative launched by the Organization to promote excellence and advance the field of hospice and palliative care.
 Through the Institute, the Organization shares its considerable gifts with the healthcare community and the community-at-large through education, research and advocacy with an initial focus on education and training.
-The Organization received contributions of approximately \$13,000 and \$42,000 for the years ended December 31, 2019 and 2018 to help fund this initiative.
+The Organization received contributions of approximately \$7,000 and \$13,000 for the years ended December 31, 2020 and 2019, respectively, to help fund this initiative.

-(19) Endowment
+(18) Endowment